castacks/DytanVO/README.md

 Download [here](https://drive.google.com/file/d/1ujYmKv5FHXYe1KETabTnSs-R2OE0KJV3/view?usp=share_link) and unzip it to the `models` folder.

 ### KITTI dynamic sequences
 Original sequences in [KITTI Odometry](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) are trimmed into sub-sequences which contain moving pedestrians, vehicles and cyclists so that VO's robustness to dynamic objects can be explicitly evaluated.
 Download [DynaKITTI](https://drive.google.com/file/d/1BDnraRWzNf938UsfprWIkcqCSfOUyGt9/view?usp=share_link) and unzip it to the `data` folder.
-Please cite this paper if it is used in any future work.
+Please cite this paper if you find it useful in your work.

 ### AirDOS-Shibuya
 Follow [tartanair-shibuya](https://github.com/haleqiu/tartanair-shibuya) and download it to the `data` folder.